The Music of the Universe

 The world was without form, and God said let there be light.

-We are fish in the electromagnetic sea.
+We are fish in a vast, electromagnetic sea.

 The Verbalist